facelessuser/coloraide/docs/src/markdown/api/index.md

 The `update` method provides a way to update the underlying color spaces with coordinates from any color space.
 The methods signature looks just like [`new`](#new) and accepts color strings, `Color` objects, or raw data points specified with a color space string and coordinates.
-The object itself will be updated and remain in it's current color space.
+The object itself will be updated and remain in its current color space.

 Return
 :